aaronbloomfield/nws/hws/pingcmd/index.md

 #### The Task

 You are going to write a Python program that handles both the client side and the server side of this remote shell.
 On the client side, if the user enters any input, it is sent as the payload of an ICMP packet to the server, which executes the command, and then sends the output back to the client, which will display that output.

-Either sides will exit if `quit` is entered (entering it on one side does not quit the other side).
+The server only listens for input from the client.
+If it receives "quit" from the client, it will exit.
+Any other input is executed, and the output is sent back to the client.
+You are welcome to have the server also listen for "quit" and also exit then, if that's easier (since it mirrors how the client works).
+But the server should quit if "quit" is entered on the client.

 When the program starts, it will be given three command line parameters.
 You can assume that the command line parameters will always be correct -- both in how many are present, and in their values.